daipeihust/im-select/README.md

 ```

 ## windows
 The im-select.exe is command line program, but it can't work in cmd or powershell.
 It's microsoft's fault, the keyboard API doesn't support in cmd and powershell.
-I recommend you [babun](http://babun.github.io/), an open source windows shell.
+I recommend you git-bash.

+> Note: The git-bash is not required.
+It's only used to get current input method key, which needed in VSCodeVim configuration.

 ### To get current keyboard locale
 ```shell